 - Policy Implications

 The juvenile justice system is responsible for protecting society from crime and delinquency, holding youth offenders accountable, and rehabilitating them.
 Policymakers within the justice, social services, and education systems can play a role in improving the way society addresses juvenile crime.
-Of the youth who enter California’s juvenile justice system, an estimated 40-70% have mental health issues (2).
-The process for adjudicating youth offenders often does not have the intended effect on crime control (1), and it does not always take into account the relative public safety risk or circumstances of individual youth.
-The vast majority of youth offenders are re-arrested within two years of release, and a sizable percentage are re-incarcerated (3).
+Of the youth who enter California’s juvenile justice system, an estimated 30% have mental health issues (1) The process for adjudicating youth offenders often does not have the intended effect on crime control, and it does not always take into account the relative public safety risk or circumstances of individual youth (2).
+Within the first year after release, more than half of youth offenders (55%) are re-arrested, and about a quarter (24%) are re-incarcerated (3).

 According to research and subject experts, policy options that could reduce juvenile felonies include: